EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/students/espargos/index.md

-title = 'Realtime Parameter Estimation for Wifi-based Sensing Applications' categories = ["Student Topics"] tags = ["Wifi", "MIMO", "Estimation"]
+title = 'Realtime Parameter Estimation for Wifi-based Sensing Applications' categories = ["Student Topics"] tags = ["Wifi", "MIMO", "Estimation"] toc = false
 +++

-The ESPARGOS development board [^espargos] allows easy access to IQ data obtained from Wifi communications.
+The ESPARGOS development board[^espargos] allows easy access to IQ data obtained from Wifi communications.
 As such, it efficiently sniffes an environment while providing realtime access to pilot symbols and respective channel state information.
-This allows to use of parameter estimation techniques based on maximum likelihood like [^richter-diss].
+This allows to use of parameter estimation techniques based on maximum likelihood like[^richter-diss].

 <!--more-->

 However, these usually iterative approaches are not directly suitable for execution under realtime constraints and need to be adapted and trimmed down, to suit these tighter runtime conditions.
-During this project, a first draft on how such an algorithm pipeline that is integrated with [^espargos] should be conceptualized, developed and verified.
+During this project, a first draft on how such an algorithm pipeline that is integrated with[^espargos] should be conceptualized, developed and verified.

 To this end, one can tackle the following problems: